Knitschi/CPFCMake/documentation/APIDocModules.rst

 A short description in one sentence about what the package-component does.
 This is included in the generated documentation page of the package-component and in some distribution package types.
-It is also displayed on the *Details* tab of the file-properties window of the generated main binary file when compiling with MSVC.
+On Windows it is also displayed on the *Details* tab of the file-properties window of the generated main binary file.

 LONG_DESCRIPTION
 ^^^^^^^^^^^^^^^^

 A longer description of the package.
-This is included in the generated documentation page of the package-component and in some distribution package types.
+This is included in the generated doxygen documentation page of the package-component.

 PUBLIC_HEADER